Revised

 Insurance

-The tenant is not responsible for property insurance of the premises unless it is specifically included in the lease agreement.
-Many times, it is included.
-If the landlord wishes to require the tenant to carry insurance, the written agreement should be clear as to the kind of insurance and the amount of coverage.
-Of course, the tenant should carry liability insurance and property insurance for personal and business belongings.
+The tenant should carry liability insurance and property insurance for personal and business belongings but is not responsible for property insurance of the premises unless this requirement is specifically included in the lease agreement.
+Often, however, a requirement to carry property insurance is included.
+If the landlord wishes to require the tenant to carry insurance, the written agreement should clearly state the kind of insurance and the amount of coverage.

 Destruction of improvements